Negro World

-Negro World was the newspaper of the Marcus Garvey's Universal Negro Improvement Association and African Communities League (UNIA).
-Founded by Garvey and Amy Ashwood Garvey, the newspaper was published weekly in Harlem, and distributed internationally to the UNIA's chapters in more than forty countries.
+Negro World was the newspaper of Marcus Garvey's Universal Negro Improvement Association and African Communities League (UNIA).
+Founded by Garvey and Amy Ashwood Garvey in July 1914 and operating until 1933, the newspaper was published weekly in Harlem, and distributed internationally to the UNIA's chapters in more than forty countries.
 Distributed weekly, at its peak, the Negro World reached a circulation of 200,000.

 Notable editors included Marcus Garvey, T. Thomas Fortune, William H. Ferris, W.A.
 Domingo and Amy Jacques Garvey.

 Background

 Garvey founded the UNIA in July 1914, and within the organization's first few years had started publishing Negro World.

 Monthly, Negro World distributed more copies than The Messenger, The Crisis and Opportunity (other important African-American publications).
 Colonial rulers banned its sales and even possession in their territories, including both British Empire and French colonial empire possessions.
 Distribution in foreign countries was conducted through black seamen who would smuggle the paper into such areas.

 Negro World ceased publication in 1933.